-The change in assumptions related primarily to the mortality tables used.
+The change in assumptions related primarily to a change in the investment rate of return assumption in the current year.

 V. Other Information

 A. Employee Retirement System

 General Information About the Pension Plan

 Plan Description - The Township's defined benefit pension plan, the Illinois Municipal Retirement Fund ("IMRF"), provides pensions for all full-time employees of the Township.
 IMRF is an agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for local governments and school districts in Illinois.
 The types of benefits, benefit levels, employee contributions, and employer contributions are governed by Illinois Compiled Statutes and can only be amended by the Illinois General Assembly.
 IMRF issues a publicly available financial report that includes financial statements and required supplementary information (RSI).
 That report may be obtained on-line at www.imrf.org.